 Old board games have always been considered collectibles, especially special edition versions like the Monopoly game set that was created by jeweler Sidney Mobell.
 It was crafted with diamonds, rubies, sapphires and 23k gold and is now worth $2 million.

-Just remember that the games won’t increase in value if you play them!
+Just remember that games won’t increase in value if you play them!

-Baseball cards are also popular collector’s items – and for good reason.
+Baseball cards are another popular collector’s item and for good reason.
 While they start of really cheap (even today a pack of baseball cards averages $2.99) they can really increase in value.
 If you’re lucky enough to snag rookie cards, or have your card signed by the player, the value of the card could increase exponentially.

-It may not seem that cards you acquire now will be worth anything, but keep this in mind before you throw away your card collection.
-The Honus Wagner baseball card, which is the card of a star shortstop who played from 1897 to 1917, is so scarce (only about 60 in existence today) that the one once owned by Wayne Gretzky sold for $2.3 million in 2007.
+It may not seem that cards you acquire now will be worth anything, but keep this in mind before you throw away your card collection: the 1909-11 T206 Honus Wagner card, which is the card of a star shortstop who played from 1897 to 1917, is so scarce (only about 60 in existence today) that the one once owned by Wayne Gretzky just sold for $2.1 million in 2013.

-Most children love fun comic books growing up, but who knew that those fun books, if kept in mint condition, could fall into the category of vintage memorabilia?
-Geeks know all about it, which is why many of them make it a practice of picking up comic books and then refusing to touch them ever again.
+A lot of kids read comic books, but who knew that some, if kept in mint condition, could fall into the category of vintage memorabilia?
+Geeks all it, which is why many of them make it a practice of picking up comic books and never touching them again.

 Some comic books that have already made some serious imprints in the collectible world include the Action Comics #1 printed in June 1938 and Superman #1 printed in 1939.
-With cover prices of 10 cents each, their estimated values as of late are $350,000 and $210,000, respectively.
+With cover prices of 10 cents each, mint copies have sold for $2.16 million and $250k, respectively.
 Not a bad return!
 If you’re looking for more comic books to collect, consider those from the 1930s to 1960s with first appearances of major characters.

 Most stamps won’t bring in anything near this type of return; however, if you’re looking for a good investment, you might consider Old Victoria stamps from the United Kingdom, Australia and Canada.
 Also, Israeli stamps from the years 1948 to 1952 are predicted to be worth a lot in the future.